 Provides fundamental and working knowledge of planning and managing a material-based or infrastructure project from conception to finished product.
 Students will develop a plan for managing capstone project.
 Prerequisite: ELT121, WR227, and MT232; or consent of instructor.
 (All prerequisite courses must be completed with a grade of C or better.)
-W, Offered as needed

-MT292 Robotic Capstone 2 class and 8 lab hr/wk, 6 cr.
+MT292 Robotic Capstone 2 class and 8 lab hr/wk.
+6 cr.

 Focuses on the development of an advanced robotic control system within a supervised industrial robotic environment.
 Prerequisite: MT291 with a grade of C or better; or consent of instructor.
-Sp, Offered as needed